-Successful completion of the level 7 PG Dip Community Youth Work equips the graduate with the professional qualification.
-They will have developed a critical understanding of a complex body of knowledge.
-The graduate will have developed reflective, analytical and problem-solving skills suitable for a range of employment opportunities in the profession.
+Successful completion of the level 7 PG Dip Community Youth Work provides graduates a NSETS validated professional qualification.
+They will have developed a critical understanding of a complex body of knowledge, developed reflective, analytical and problem-solving skills and as a result will be ready to undertake employment across a range of contexts.
 The graduate will be able to evaluate evidence, arguments and assumptions, to reach sound judgements, and to communicate effectively.
 Completion of the PG Dip Community Youth Work enables graduates to complete the MSc by dissertation (1 year).

 In this section

-After successful completion of the level 7 PG Dip Community Youth Work graduate will have the professional qualification and graduates will have developed a critical understanding of a complex body of knowledge.
-The graduate will have developed reflective, analytical and problem-solving skills suitable for a range of employment opportunities in the profession.
-The graduate will be able to evaluate evidence, arguments and assumptions, to reach sound judgements, and to communicate effectively.
+After successful completion of the level 7 PG Dip Community Youth Work graduates will be professionally qualified.
+They will have developed a critical understanding of a complex body of knowledge, engaged with a range of academic and skills enhancing modules.
+Course content ensures candidates develop reflective, analytical and problem-solving skills with an ability to evaluate evidence, arguments and assumptions, to reach sound judgements, and to communicate effectively.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.